 Construction of Alternative 1 or Alternative 2 would occur along a residential street with low quality terrestrial habitat for wildlife.
 Under Alternative 2, disturbance from open cut water main installation outside of paved road ROW would be limited to mowed grass lawns, which would be restored after construction.
 Limited tree root pruning will occur, but no trees would be removed under Alternative 2.
+Alternative 1 would involve limited excavation within the ROW for insertion pits to execute CIPP lining.
 Construction of Alternative 1 or Alternative 2 would have less than significant direct and indirect short-term impacts to the terrestrial habitat in the immediate project area through general disturbances from construction equipment, and no direct or indirect long-term adverse impacts.